MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization

 \section{Traffic Signs: Segmentation}

 We chose three models to segment the traffic signs from the images for comparison: \begin{enumerate} \item a U-Net model trained on the A2D2 dataset, \item a SegFormer model fine-tuned on the A2D2 dataset, \item a Mask2Former model trained on the Mapillary Vistas dataset. \end{enumerate} We annotated 100 images of our Cyclomedia dataset and calculated the Intersection over Union (IoU) between the annotated and the predicted masks for each image.
 The average over all annotated images is shown in Table \ref{tab:seg_signs}.
 The models trained on the A2D2 dataset perform significantly better.
-We assume that the signs look more similar as it was also recorded in Germany just as our test images.
-Based on those results we decided to use the U-Net model in further steps.
-Upon manual inspection, we noted that signs that appear large in the images are usually better segmented than small signs in the background.
+We assume the signs look more similar, as they were also recorded in Germany, just as in our test images.
+Based on those results, we decided to use the U-Net model in further steps.
+Upon manual inspection, we noted that signs appearing large in the images are usually better segmented than small signs in the background.